-When helping a patron, always begin with a cheerful greeting, help them locate the materials they desire, and end with a cordial good-bye.
+When helping a customer, always begin with a cheerful greeting, help them locate the materials they desire, and end with a cordial good-bye.
+All staff are expected to approach every interaction like it is the first time they have met the customer.